alembic/alembic/doc/source/examples.rst

 animated, geometric primitives.
 To do this, we will be using two main
-modules: :doc:`alembic.Abc </alembic/abc>`, which provides the basic Alembic Abstractions, and :doc:`alembic.AbcGeom </alembic/abcg>`, which implements specific Geometric primitives on top of alembic.Abc (this example is taken from python/PyAlembic/Tests/testPolyMesh.py).
+modules: :doc:`alembic.Abc </alembic/abc>`, which provides the basic Alembic Abstractions, and :doc:`alembic.AbcGeom </alembic/abcg>`, which implements specific Geometric primitives on top of alembic.Abc (this example is taken from ``python/PyAlembic/Tests/testPolyMesh.py``).

 Archives
 --------

-An "Archive" is Alembic's term for the actual file on disk and is the top-level container with all of the scene data.
+An *Archive* is Alembic's term for the actual file on disk and is the top-level container with all of the scene data.
 Archives contain Objects.

 Our sample output Archive will contain a single animated Transform with a single static PolyMesh